vncntx/acrylic/docs/src/pages/typography/Text.md

 ## Text

-`Text` displays its contents as a generic block of text.
+**Text** displays its contents as a generic block of text.
+By default, it is rendered as a paragraph.

 ```jsx
 render(() => (